slam36/randomized-optimization/README.md

+# Exploration of Randomized Optimization algorithms
+In this project, I explore random search optimization algorithms.
+These algorithms were randomized hill climbing, simulated annealing, genetic algorithm, and mutual information maximizing input clustering (MIMIC).
+To explore the strengths and weaknesses of each algorithm, each algorithm was applied to three common optimizatoin problems: four peaks, knapsack, and traveling salesman.
+In addition to analyzing discrete optimization problems, these algorithms were also used to find optimal weights for a neural network in place of back propagation.
+I used the ABAGAIL library which is implemented in Java but I used jython for this project.

-## This is a copy of the ABAGAIL code from: https://github.com/pushkar/ABAGAIL
+### Note: This code is a copy of the ABAGAIL code from: https://github.com/pushkar/ABAGAIL
-## What I did was take the starter code from the jython directory and edit it for this project.
+### What I did was take the starter code from the jython directory and edit it for this project.

+## Instructions to run code

 Before running, make sure you do
 $ant